• Skip to primary navigation

 Traditional Kadala Curry is made by making a Kerala style garam masala roasting coconut until reddish brown then making a paste with it and add it to tempered items along with cooked chana.

-Other than Puttu, Aapam, Idiyappam you can also serve Kadala Curry with idli, dosa, rice, chapathi etc. There are many variations of this Kadala Curry some use coconut milk, some make it very simple without roasting ingredients, some do not use coconut at all.
-This traditional kadala curry recipe was shared to me by my friend and I loosely adpated it to suit our taste and preference.
+Other than Puttu, Aapam, Idiyappam you can also serve Kadala Curry with idli, dosa, rice, chapati etc. There are many variations of this Kadala Curry some use coconut milk, some make it very simple without roasting ingredients, some do not use coconut at all.
+This traditional kadala curry recipe was shared to me by my friend and I loosely adapted it to suit our taste and preference.

 Kadala Curry Ingredients